Code-Institute-Submissions/animal-quiz/README.md

   * Tried submitting quiz after only selecting incorrect answers each time: the results page told me "You got everything wrong!".
   * Tried selecting only correct answers to see if positive feedback would be given each time: success
   * Tried submitting quiz after only selecting correct answers each time: the results page told me "Wow!
 You answered everything correctly!".
   * Tried submitting quiz after selecting one correct answer and the rest incorrect.
-The results page told me "You only got ${score} out of ${highScore} correct...".
+The results page told me "You only got 1 out of 8 correct...".
   * Tried submitting quiz after selecting 6 correct questions and 2 incorrect.
 The results page told me "You got 6 out of 8 correct!"
   * Selected "Try Again" button on results page: was taken back to question 1 with a different randomly generated map for question 8.

 * Testing Random Map functionality
   * Refreshed quiz multiple times until each of the four maps and answer order appeared: success